beginner herbalist

 • Valerian – This plant is said to promote healthy relaxation and sleep.

-• Echinacea – Also know as Coneflower – this plant is known as a cold remedy.
+• Echinacea – Also known as Coneflower – this plant is known as a cold remedy.
 It does seem to boost the immune system, and researchers are studying it as a treatment for the flu.

 • Sage – This herb has been used forever for stomach problems, sore throats, depression, and memory loss.